If you or your child has signs or symptoms of mumps, the doctor is likely to:

-Because mumps is caused by a virus, antibiotics aren't effective.
-Fortunately, most children and adults recover from an uncomplicated case of mumps within about two weeks.
+Mumps is caused by a virus, so antibiotics aren't effective.
+But most children and adults recover from an uncomplicated case of mumps within a few weeks.

 Lifestyle and home remedies

 - Isolate yourself or your child to prevent spreading the disease to others.
-Someone with mumps may be contagious up to a week after the onset of signs and symptoms.
+Someone with mumps may be contagious up to five days after the onset of signs and symptoms.

-Take over-the-counter pain relievers, such as acetaminophen (Tylenol, others) or a nonsteroidal anti-inflammatory drug such as ibuprofen (Advil, Motrin IB, others) to ease symptoms.
-Adults may also use aspirin.
+- Take over-the-counter pain relievers such as acetaminophen (Tylenol, others) or a nonsteroidal anti-inflammatory drug such as ibuprofen (Advil, Motrin IB, others) to ease symptoms.

 - Use a warm or cold compress to ease the pain of swollen glands.